luckpo/favourite-book/readme.md

 http://localhost:3000/users/1/books/favourite
 http://localhost:3000/users/2/books/favourite

-* and see what happend when the user doesn't exist in our data sources : http://localhost:3000/users/NOBODY/books/favourite
+* and see what happens when the user doesn't exist in our data sources : http://localhost:3000/users/NOBODY/books/favourite